Feastio

 Fresh peaches at Studebaker Farm

+Last, we come to the fresh Fredericksburg peaches I've tempted you with throughout this story.
 In addition to the Central Texas orchards I've mentioned, Kel and I stopped at Studebaker Farms, which offers a great selection of peaches.
-Here I finally bought a bag of ripe peaches.

 Related: Lunch on a Farm in Tuscany